Bukom Banku granted GH¢50,000 bail

 Tue, 20 Dec 2022 Source: GNA

-Braimah Isaac Kamoko, a.k.a.
-Bukom Banku, a Ghanaian professional boxer, has been granted GH¢50,000 bail with two sureties by an Accra Circuit Court.
+Braimah Isaac Kamoko, popularly known as Bukom Banku, a Ghanaian professional boxer, has been granted GH¢50,000 bail with two sureties by an Accra Circuit Court.

 Bukom Banku is before the court on a charge of abetment of crime.